Cranium: A Board Game That’s Great At Parties!

 You’ve got:

-I’m undecided about the Name that Tune portion of the game.
+I’m undecided about the Star Performer portion of the game.
+It’s kind of like Name that Tune.

 While the songs you’re supposed to “hum” to the other players on your team are typically popular 80’s songs and other long-standing classics… it’s next to impossible to get the “key” right.
 (For all of us non-singers, that is.)